securitybunker/databunker.org/content/home/hero.md

 +++
 ## Add GDPR compliant Personal Identifiable Information storage service to your Web and mobile apps in under 10 minutes.

-Databunker gives a strong, serious, real personal-data protection for your clients and business, without expensive custom coding.
+Databunker gives a strong, serious, real personal-data protection for your customer data, without expensive custom coding.